ashtonw7/writing-with-no-purpose/posts/duels.md

 —

-5. A Guy with Spurs on His Shoes
+*5. A Guy with Spurs on His Shoes*

 This one was on me.
 I was at the saloon and spilled beer all over this guy's boots.
 Then I went to help clean it off, and I knocked over a canister of oil that was sitting on the bartop.
 It spilled all over his spurs.